7 signs you’re too hard on yourself

 • You look successful on the outside but still feel unfulfilled

 I get it.
 I felt trapped in mediocrity and self-doubt for years.
+And I did it all while racking up accomplishments that should've felt like something.

 Denver life and career coach Erica Hanlon